Clinical Clerkship in Pathology Informatics (PA503M.3)

 - The current state of informatics as it applies to the management and interpretation of molecular studies, and the future impact of genomic testing on Pathology Informatics.

-Applicants potentially interested in the clinical clerkship (medical student elective rotation) in informatics at Massachusetts General Hospital (MGH) should contact John R. Gilbertson, MD at firstname.lastname@example.org or 617-726-5809 in the MGH Pathology Department.
+Applicants potentially interested in the clinical clerkship (medical student elective rotation) in informatics at Massachusetts General Hospital (MGH) should contact Veronica Klepeis, MD, PhD, at VKLEPEIS@mgh.harvard.edu or 617-643-7903 in the MGH Pathology Department.
 While actual registration is primarily through the HMS Registrar's office, prior contact with the MGH Pathology Department is advised to ensure the clerkship experience, if available, would be appropriate for the applicant.